 One of the lessons we’ve learned is to be as honest as possible about this stuff.

-And it takes time because often there’s lot of distrust between management and governance or whatever and maybe, you’ll be in that sort of situation.
+And it takes time because often there’s a lot of distrust between management and governance or whatever and maybe, you’ll be in that sort of situation.

-With that communication Ross, I think ensuring that people know what you don’t know because you won’t always to know all the answers.
+With that communication Ross, I think ensuring that people know what you don’t know because you won’t always know all the answers.

-And where you have gotten a scenario ahead of you that’s quite difficult to ascertain and really nail down on what does the future look like, when you then take that and apply it to your asset management decision-making.
+And where you have gotten a scenario ahead of you that’s quite difficult to ascertain and really nail down on what does the future looks like, when you then take that and apply it to your asset management decision-making.

 Then you actually need to communicate to people quite clearly, well this is what we expect and we based it around this set of assumptions.

-And really with any forecasting or projection type work and certainly with asset management, the outcome typically is a plan and some budgets to achieve that.
+And really with any forecasting or projection-type work and certainly with asset management, the outcome typically is a plan and some budgets to achieve that.

 And we need to understand and communicate on what basis we’ve actually done that projection work.